 Hotel Info for Höfn

 This is one of the most beautiful locations we have ever stayed in.
-This remote hotel linked here has some breathtaking views of the glaciers and mountains.
-It offers on-site dining, but you are also not too far from town.
+This remote hotel has some breathtaking views of the glaciers and mountains.
+It’s my #1 recommendation for places to stay.
+It offers on-site dining, but you are also close to town.
+Enjoy the views of the reindeer outside your window if you’re lucky.

 Day 4 – Wild East Coast & Highlands